danmic/ofLittleProjects/README.md

 Note: Press any key to play the track.

 * **Multitrack Example** Interactive app to tune the volumes of a multitrack project.
 The files are taken from [The 'Mixing Secrets' Free Multitrack Download Library](http://www.cambridge-mt.com/ms-mtk.htm). - [Video](https://vimeo.com/113171839)

+* **One-Dimensional Cellular Automata** This sketch generates 256 representations of all possible rulesets of one-dimensional cellular automata. - [Video](https://vimeo.com/114766075)

+	The cellular automata represented share these features:
+	1. The grid of a single generation is toroidal.
+	2. The state of every cell can be 0 (white) or 1 (black).
+	3. One cell has two neighbours, the one on its left and the one on its right (according to the first feature).